kelvinmleung/kelvinmleung.github.io/index.md

   <tr>
     <td width="30%">
       <iframe src="https://www.youtube.com/embed/kEHqc1yWxV0"
-        width="400"
+        width="300"
-        height="280"
+        height="200"
         frameborder="0"
         allowfullscreen>
     </iframe>
       <br> <br>
     </td>
     <td width="70%"><div>
-      A blast from the past, with my love of LEGO as a child.
-This grand piano set came out in late 2020, and I bought and assembled it right away.
-It can even connect to your phone and play live music!
+      This Lego grand piano set came out in 2020, and I bought it and assembled it right away.
+It can connect to your phone and play live music.
       </div><br></td>
   </tr>
 </table>